Cat. #152596

 - Name: SVCT-MI2 Cell Line

-- Cancer: Breast cancer
+- Cancer type: Breast cancer

 - Cancers detailed: Breast cancer